Water Consumption Charges Relief

 Eligibility for Relief from Water Consumption Charges

-If the licensed plumber confirms that the water loss was, in the plumber's opinion, due to an unapparent plumbing failure (undetectable water leak), you may be eligible for relief as per Council's Relief from Water Consumption Charges Policy (PDF 340.4KB).
+If the licensed plumber confirms that the water loss was, in the plumber's opinion, due to an unapparent plumbing failure (undetectable water leak), you may be eligible for relief as per Council's Rate Concession Policy (PDF 140.7KB).

 Note: An unapparent plumbing failure (undetectable water leak) is described as 'The structural failure of a water supply pipe, the water loss resulting from which is not readily evident upon any exposed surface'.
 Examples of an unapparent plumbing failure include a cracked water supply pipe located underneath a driveway, concrete slab or inside a wall, etc and only becomes evident based on an increased water consumption notice or through regular monitoring of the water meter.

-Once the leak is repaired, the property owner may contact Council or refer to Council's Relief from Water Consumption Charges Policy (PDF 340.4KB) to establish if relief may be available.
+Once the leak is repaired, the property owner may contact Council or refer to Council's Rate Concessions Policy (PDF 140.7KB) to establish if relief may be available.

 Should the property owner wish to apply for relief, an Application for Relief from Water Consumption Charges must be completed and lodged with Council accompanied with the relevant documentation from the licensed plumber that assessed the property.
 A tax invoice together with the statement from the licensed plumber substantiating the unapparent plumbing failure and confirming that the failure has been repaired MUST accompany the application.